wikimedia/mediawiki-libs-RemexHtml/README.md

 RemexHtml aims to be:

 - Modular and flexible.
 - Fast, as opposed to elegant.
+For example, we sometimes use direct member access instead of going through accessors, and manually inline some performance-sensitive code.
 - Robust, aiming for O(N) worst-case performance.

 RemexHtml contains the following modules: